pentashi/InfoShop/README.md

 If you use this project or any of its contents, please provide proper attribution.
 You can mention:

-"This project is based on Infoshop by Infomax/Nifras Usanar."
+"This project is based on Infoshop by Infomax / Nifras Usanar."

 ## License